4D Radar Semantic Segmentation of People in Field Conditions Using Temporal Multi-View Networks: Dataset

 \subsection{Data Collection}

-Our dataset was collected in multiple sequences using a car-mounted sensor system in four environments: an underground mine, a large car wash for heavy machinery, an industrial tent, and an outdoor wooded area.
-A large portion of the data featured people in different positions and performing various actions, including lying down, standing still, walking, running, and climbing.
-In some of these, a dummy is present in place of an actual person.
-In a subset of these scenes, visibility was reduced due to airborne particulates induced to replicate realistic and challenging scenarios: airborne dust, water spray, and smoke.
+Our dataset was collected using a vehicle-mounted sensor system in four environments: an underground mine, a large car wash, an industrial tent used in testing of construction vehicles, and an outdoor wooded area.
+A large portion of the data features people in different positions and performing various actions, including lying down, standing still, walking, running, and climbing.
+Certain sequences feature a dummy in place of an actual person.
+In several sessions, visibility was reduced with airborne particles induced to replicate realistic and challenging scenarios: airborne dust, water spray, and smoke.
 Part of the data was collected during ego-motion.
+Fig.~\ref{fig:platforms} shows the two platforms used, in two of the scenarios.

-Of the sensors used for data collection, two are of relevance to this work: a thermal imaging camera (FLIR AX5) and a 4D solid-state radar (Sensrad Hugin A3-Sample).
-The camera captured thermal images used to annotate the radar data for training and testing of the TMVA4D network.
-The data collected by the 4D radar were represented as point clouds.
-The data was recorded and saved using ROS as time\-stamped images and Point Cloud Data (PCD) files.
+Data collection was carried out using a thermal imaging camera (FLIR AX5) and a 4D solid-state radar (Sensrad Hugin A3-Sample).
+The camera captured images used to annotate the radar data for training and testing of the TMVA4D models.
+The data collected by the radar are represented as point clouds and we chose to trade sensor range (\SI{42}{\meter}) for depth resolution (\SI{0.1}{\meter}).
+The data was recorded using ROS~1 as time\-stamped images and Point Cloud Data (PCD) files.